elliscode/dumbphone-apps/README.md

-# Converting to python

-currently converting to python, this will be my notepad

 # Prerequisites

-- python installed on your system, with the install directory and the Scripts directory added to your `PATH` variable
+- python installed on your system

 ```
 pip install django